 Roswell Felon Facing Federal Firearms Charges

-ALBUQUERQUE –This morning a U.S. Magistrate Judge sitting in Las Cruces, N.M., found probable cause to support a criminal complaint charging Michael Dalton, 33, of Roswell, N.M., with violating the federal firearms laws.
-The Magistrate Judge also entered an order detaining Dalton pending trial.
+ALBUQUERQUE – This morning a U.S. Magistrate Judge sitting in Las Cruces, N.M., found probable cause to support a criminal complaint charging Nathaniel Eddie Madrid, 49, of Roswell, N.M., with violating the federal firearms laws.
+The Magistrate Judge ordered Madrid detained pending trial.

-Dalton was arrested on June 7, 2016, on a criminal complaint charging him with being a felon in possession of firearms and ammunition.
-The criminal complaint alleges that Dalton committed the crime on Aug.
-28, 2015, in Chaves County, N.M.
+Madrid was arrested on April 15, 2016, on a criminal complaint charging him with being a felon in possession of a firearm and ammunition and possessing an unregistered firearm.
+The criminal complaint alleges that Madrid committed the crimes on Oct.
+26, 2015, in Lincoln County, N.M.

-This case was investigated by the Las Cruces office of the Bureau of Alcohol, Tobacco, Firearms and Explosives and the RPD.
-Assistant U.S. Attorney Alexander B. Shapiro of the U.S. Attorney’s Las Cruces Branch Office is prosecuting the case.
+The case was investigated by the Las Cruces office of the Bureau of Alcohol, Tobacco, Firearms and Explosives and the NMSP, and is being prosecuted by Assistant U.S. Attorney Alfred J. Perez of the U.S. Attorney’s Las Cruces Branch Office.